Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems

-Our work generalizes the idea of HNN to the quantum regime.
-We propose a machine-learning method to investigate the Kohn-Sham system under adiabatic approximation, and give a positive answer to the question we put forward above.
+Our work generalizes the idea of HNN to the quantum chemistry regime.
+We propose a machine learning method for studying the Kohn-Sham system under adiabatic approximation, and we provide a positive answer to the question we posed earlier about the feasibility of using machine learning to approximate the energy functional without using any information about the exact xc-potential.
 In section \ref{KS_HE}, we establish the connection between the Kohn-Sham equations and Hamilton’s equations.
 The connection lies as the cornerstone for the construction of our neural network.
 In section \ref{results}, we present our results with a harmonic oscillator example and a two-electron example.
 Conclusions and summaries are offered in section \ref{conclusion}.